Destinations / July 07, 2018. By Paulo Tavares

 Step back in time and stay in Grande Hotel do Porto.
 One of Porto’s oldest hotels is reminiscent of nineteenth century, fin de siécle charm.
 Great for shopping along the pedestrianised Rua de Santa Catarina, go for coffee in the nearby Majestic Café, one of the most beautiful cafés in the world.

-One of the best places to stay in Porto on a budget without sacrificing location and charm.
+One of the best hotels to stay in Porto on a budget without sacrificing location and charm.
 Moov Hotel, Porto Centro with art deco façade was once a cinema and is now a welcoming space in the heart of Porto, Praça da Batalha.Do n’t forget to try the best hotdogs in town at nearby Cervejaria Gazela

 On the riverfront, Riberia is a UNESCO designated world heritage site with plenty of landmarks such as;